encord-team/encord-agents/docs/editor_agents/examples/index.md

 The CORS middleware is crucial as it allows the Encord platform to make requests to your API.

-Next, we setup the project and create a data model based on the ontology:
+Next, we set up the Project and create a data model based on the Ontology:

 <!--codeinclude-->
 [main.py](../../code_examples/fastapi/frame_classification.py) lines:24-28
 <!--/codeinclude-->

-We create the system prompt that will tell Claude how to structure its response:
+We create the system prompt that tells Claude how to structure its response:

 <!--codeinclude-->
 [main.py](../../code_examples/fastapi/frame_classification.py) lines:30-41
 <!--/codeinclude-->

-Finally, we define the endpoint that will handle the classification:
+Finally, we define the endpoint to handle the classification:

 <!--codeinclude-->
 [main.py](../../code_examples/fastapi/frame_classification.py) lines:44-71